-Something is always bothering you?
+Is something always bothering you?
 Maybe you have the feeling that your streak of bad luck won't end and you just can't explain it?
-You feel remorse or guilt all the time?
-You think you may have experienced trauma in your childhood?
+You constantly feel remorse or guilt?
+You think you may have had a bad childhood.
+Trauma experienced?
 A systemic family constellation can provide clarity and uncover relationship patterns in the family that have more influence on your behavior than you may realize.
 It paves the way for you to work specifically on the relationships in your family and to start a life that only influences you and not unconsciously adopted behavior patterns.

 What is a systemic family constellation?

 The family constellation is a well-known method in family therapy but also in systemic therapy.
 Individuals are positioned in the room, representing members of your family.
 They are all connected to each other in order to work out a visualization of the relationships between all family members involved.

 This set-up does not always have to take place with people.
 It is also common to use a family board.
 There is room for figures on it that stand for your family members.
 But there are not only different possibilities of the family constellation, as far as the representation is concerned, but also the solution.

 According to the approach of family therapist Virginia Satir, for example, the solution remains open and the client draws his own conclusions from the family constellation.
 Bert Hellinger's method, on the other hand, does provide solutions.
 What exactly it is about these two people and how they developed their approaches, we now look together.

 First, let's turn our attention to the family therapist Virginia Satir, because it was she who initiated the beginnings of family constellations.
 So let's travel back to the 1960s.
 In the USA we meet Satir, who is currently working on how to make the relationships between individual family members visible.